theupdateframework/taps/tap8.md

 ## Rotation to Null

 Clients need to check for rotations to a null key, and any delegation pointing to a null rotation is invalid.
-This enables a role to explicitly revoke their own key(s) by introducing a rotation to null.
+The null key is a value This enables a role to explicitly revoke their own key(s) by introducing a rotation to null.

 The rotate files will be listed in the snapshot metadata and shall be